Sukumar Ray: Early years

-Sukumar Ray was born in a Brahmo family in Calcutta on 30 October 1887.
-His family hailed from Masua village of Kishorganj division of Eastern Bengal in British India, presently in Bangladesh.
-Sukumar's father Upendrakishore Ray was a famous Bengali writer, painter, violin player and composer, technologist, amateur astronomer and entrepreneur.
+Sukumar Ray was born into a Brahmo family in Calcutta on 30 October 1887.
+His family hailed from Masua village of Kishorganj division of Eastern Bengal in British India (presently in Bangladesh).
+Sukumar's father, Upendrakishore Ray, was a famous Bengali writer, painter, violinist, and composer, technologist, amateur astronomer, and entrepreneur.
 Sukumar's mother, Bidhumukhi Devi, was the daughter of reformer Dwarkanath Ganguly.

-Born in the era which can be called the pinnacle of the Bengal Renaissance, he grew up in an environment that fostered his literary talents.
+Born in the era that can be called the pinnacle of the Bengal Renaissance, he grew up in an environment that fostered his literary talents.
 He befriended the likes of Jagdish Chandra Bose, Acharya Prafulla Chandra Ray, and one of his biggest influencers, his father's friend, Rabindranath Tagore.
 His father was a writer of stories and popular science; painter and illustrator; musician and composer of songs; a technologist and hobbyist astronomer.
 Upendrakishore was also a close friend of Rabindranath Tagore, who directly influenced Sukumar.
 Among other family friends were scientists Jagadish Chandra Bose, Prafulla Chandra Ray, composer Atul Prasad Sen etc. Upendrakishore studied the technology of blockmaking, conducted experiments, and set up a business of making blocks.
 The firm M/s U. Ray & Sons, where Sukumar and his younger brother Subinay were involved.
 His sister, Shukhalata Rao, became a social worker and children's book author.
 Like his father, Ray also had a close acquaintance with Rabindranath Tagore.